BenjiTrapp/benjitrapp.github.io/_posts/2022-02-22-hack-the-lambda.md

 * Keep the initial Payload as small as possible (don't try to push an elephant through a keyhole, a fly might fit better)
 * Use Command Injection, XXE, SSRF or trick the API Gateway to find a way in (the thermal exhaust port)
 * Since a Sandbox gets recycled after each execution and have a limited execution time (often only a few milliseconds to seconds).
 Therefore we have to move fast
 * Persistence is possible in `/tmp` => To avoid the cold start penalty, people tend to keep their Lambda function warm (for the sake of performance).
-This can be used to get some sort of persistance
+This can be used to get some sort of persistence
 Identify
 * Perform„lateral movement“ options as soon as possible
 * Exfiltrate results via other ways/services (push to S3, SQS, SNS Topic etc.)